deundrewilliams/bbsim/README.md

 # How to Use
 ---
-Currently, BBSim can only be run locally.
-The following section has rules for getting it set up.
+BBSim is hosted on Heroku at https://bigbrothersim.herokuapp.com/, but can also be run locally by following the steps below

 1. [Clone this repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)
 2. Setup the frontend